VVUQ · Module 5 of 10

 Level 1 · Direct skill

-Combine unum = 0.03 and uD = 0.04 in quadrature (no input uncertainty).
+Combine standard uncertainties unum = 0.03 and uD = 0.04 as a root sum of squares (no input uncertainty, zero covariance).

 Show answer